Distillation

 How distillation works

-The content is selected and compressed to fit the consumer's task and context budget.
-The rhetorical mode may shift if the task demands it (argumentative → procedural when the task is execution, exploratory → assertive when the task is deciding).
-What stays constant is the medium — unlike codification, distillation typically stays in natural language consumed by an LLM.
+Content is selected and compressed to fit the consumer's task and context budget.
+The rhetorical mode may shift if the task demands it — argumentative → procedural when the task is execution, exploratory → assertive when the task is deciding.
+In the KB application the medium stays constant: unlike codification, distillation typically stays in natural language consumed by an LLM.
+Other instances target different substrates (see below).

 Source → Distillate Target